Serrof/DONEPIKO/README.md

 TUTORIAL:
 DONEPIKO is a toolbox and as such a script should be written to make calls to it.
 4 examples are provided with this version, designed to demonstrate its features and illustrate both theory and practise.
-Physical constants can be added or modified in physical_const.py.
-For expert use, changes can be made in tuning_params.py.
+Physical constants can be added or modified in const_params.py.
+For expert use, changes to tuning parameters can also be made in this file.

 BIBLIOGRAPHY:
 - SERRA, Romain, ARZELIER, Denis, BRÉHARD, Florent, et al. Fuel-optimal impulsive fixed-time trajectories in the linearized circular restricted 3-body-problem.
 In : IAF Astrodynamics Symposium in 69TH international astronautical congress.
 2018.